jhucsf/spring2021/assign/assign03.md

 * *Milestone 1*: Wednesday, March 10 by 11pm (no late hours)
 * *Milestone 2*: Friday, March 19 by 11pm (no late hours)
-* *Final due date*: Tuesday, March 23th by 11pm (max 48 late hours; more with permission only)
+* *Final due date*: Wednesday, March 24th by 11pm (max 48 late hours; more with permission only)

 **Collaboration**: Pairs (groups of 2) or independent.

 **Late day usage**: Up to 2 late days (48 late hours) without requesting special permission (**both partners must have late days to use**).
 If you anticipate using more than 48 late hours, please post privately on Piazza to request permission.

 # Cache simulator